ory/sdk/clients/kratos/java/docs/IdentityApi.md

     IdentityApi apiInstance = new IdentityApi(defaultClient);
     Long perPage = 250L; // Long | Deprecated Items per Page  DEPRECATED: Please use `page_token` instead.
 This parameter will be removed in the future.
 This is the number of items per page.
     Long page = 56L; // Long | Deprecated Pagination Page  DEPRECATED: Please use `page_token` instead.
 This parameter will be removed in the future.
 This value is currently an integer, but it is not sequential.
 The value is not the page number, but a reference.
 The next page can be any number and some numbers might return an empty list.
 For example, page 2 might not follow after page 1.
 And even if page 3 and 5 exist, but page 4 might not exist.
 The first page can be retrieved by omitting this parameter.
 Following page pointers will be returned in the `Link` header.
     Long pageSize = 250L; // Long | Page Size  This is the number of items per page to return.
-For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination).
+For details on pagination please head over to the [pagination documentation](https://www.ory.com/docs/ecosystem/api-design#pagination).
-    String pageToken = "1"; // String | Next Page Token  The next page token.
-For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination). try {
+    String pageToken = "pageToken_example"; // String | Next Page Token  The next page token.
+For details on pagination please head over to the [pagination documentation](https://www.ory.com/docs/ecosystem/api-design#pagination). try {
       List<IdentitySchemaContainer> result = apiInstance.listIdentitySchemas(perPage, page, pageSize, pageToken);
       System.out.println(result);